MicrosoftDocs/xamarin-docs/docs/android/app-fundamentals/android-api-levels.md

 <a name="runtimechecks" />

-## Runtime Checks for Android Versions
+## Runtime checks for Android versions

 As each new version of Android is released, the framework API is updated to provide new or replacement functionality.
 With few